Why is “identifying my preferences” important?

 If you are interested in working on your preferences in order to try to find a job or career that is likely to make you happy, then you can get more specific with the list of preferences you’ve created.
 (Cohen, et al., 1991)

-• Example of a Job Preference, defined: Supportive Supervisor – A supportive supervisor would be one who would give me work to do, leave me to do it, and then give me both positive and negative feedback.
+- An example of a job preference is wanting a supportive supervisor.
+A supportive supervisor would be one who would give me work to do, leave me to do it, and then give me constructive feedback.

-• Example of a Career Preference, defined: Working with my Hands – would mean that most of the work in this profession would require me to learn by doing, and keep me busy with physical work.
+- An example of a career preference is wanting to work with my hands.
+This would mean that most of the work in this profession would require me to learn by doing and keep me busy with physical work.